rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   GET request by using the Technopedia query language (TQL)

   ######
-  The main method for acessing information in Technopedia is by using the API with the Technopedia query language (TQL) to query nodes and relationships in the Technopedia database.<br>
+  The main method for acessing information in Technopedia is by using the API with the Technopedia query language (TQL) to query nodes, relationships, and attributes in the Technopedia database.<br>
   <br>
   GET `https://v6-1.technopedia.com/tql?q=<TQL_query>`<br>
   <br>